Historic Red Bus Tours are a perfect way to see Glacier National Park

 The Red Bus Tours, managed by Xanterra Parks & Resorts, hire drivers who are like park docents with their knowledge of history.
 We were fortunate to have a driver who was witty and entertaining.
 The entire four-hour tour seemed like a moment because of our “Jammer” Karl.

-The buses are painted bright red, like the Ripe Mountain Ash Berry of Glacier Park.
+The buses shine brightly with red paint, like the Ripe Mountain Ash Berry of Glacier Park.
 They are nicknamed “The Rubies of the Rockies.”
 They originally cost $5000 each in 1936, and today’s worth is approximately $250,000 each.
 The fleet has been in use since 1936, with the exception of the years between 1943 and 1946, when fuel rationing during WWII was in place.

 Karl explained that the drivers became known as “Jammers” because of the familiar sound of the gears as the drivers of the early manual transmissions double-clutched up and down the steep mountainous road.
 They were first called Gearjammers, later shortened to “Jammers.”